shawnbutton/Engineering-training-materials/workbook/testing-pyramid.md

 1. Test failures are common and hard to diagnose.
 A complex system with many moving parts means that there are lots of places it could fail, and tracking down the failure requires searching through logs to track down the problem.

 1. Tests are hard to write.
 E2E tests generally require a lot of set up.
 In addition you run into combinatorial problems.
-A test scenerio with <em>n</em> steps with only two choices at each would result in <em>2^n</em> possible test runs!
+A test scenario with <em>n</em> steps with only two choices at each would result in <em>2^n</em> possible test runs!

 1. Tests are slow.
 E2E tests generally run many orders of magnitude slower than unit tests.
 To get complete test coverage could take many hours.